Make Me (Britney Spears song)

-"Make Me" is the lead single of American pop singer Britney Spears' ninth studio album, Glory (2016).
+"Make Me" (or "Make Me…") is the lead single of American singer Britney Spears's ninth studio album, Glory (2016).
 It features the vocal collaboration of American rapper G-Eazy.
-The track was written by Spears, Matthew Burns, Joe Janiak and Gerald Gillum, while produced by Burns, with Mischke serving as a vocal producer.
+The track was written by Spears, Matthew Burns, Joe Janiak and Gerald Gillum, while produced by Burns, with Mischke Butler serving as a vocal producer.
 It was released on July 15, 2016, after being previously delayed due to reported production difficulties.
 Described as a "slinky" midtempo pop and R&B-influenced ballad, the recording incorporates "raw" guitar riffs, "snare slaps", "whooshing synths" and a "dub step-esque boom-bap" in its instrumentation.
 Lyrically, the song talks about demanding sexual satisfaction.

 The song received generally favorable reviews from critics.
 Commercially, the song reached top-ten peaks in Hungary and Israel while reaching top-twenty in Canada, France, Scotland, top forty in Australia and the United States where it charted at number seventeen on the Billboard Hot 100 and topped the Dance Club Songs chart.
 As of April 2018, "Make Me" was certified platinum by the RIAA for combined sales and streams of one million units in the US.
 The first version of the song's music video, directed by David LaChapelle, was shelved.
 Subsequently, a Randee St. Nicholas-directed music video was released on August 5, 2016.
-"Make Me" was added to Spears' residency show Britney: Piece of Me, which was performed by Spears and G-Eazy at the 2016 MTV Video Music Awards and the 2016 iHeartRadio Music Festival.
+"Make Me" was added to Spears's residency show Britney: Piece of Me, which was performed by Spears and G-Eazy at the 2016 MTV Video Music Awards and the 2016 iHeartRadio Music Festival.

-Production
+Background and release

 On October 8, 2015, Spears posted on her Instagram account a picture of herself with British producer and DJ Burns, hinting a possible collaboration.
 At the time, the producer had production credits with Ellie Goulding, Pitbull and Calvin Harris, among others.
 In another picture with the producer, she also captioned American musician Mischke.
 Prior to their studio meeting, the producer had worked on the instrumental part of the track, mixing organic elements with "electronic stuff", as well as playing guitar, thus creating what would become "Make Me".
 Later, British songwriter Joe Janiak created the song's melody, and after meeting with Burns they created parts of the song's lyrics.

-Spears' team then contacted the producer, claiming that they loved the track and they met to record it.
+Spears's team then contacted the producer, claiming that they loved the track and they met to record it.
 As stated by Burns, "The vocal was one of my main focuses on this one because I wanted it to feel like there was some kind of emotion in that, which isn't necessarily in a lot of the most recent singles that she did.
 I wanted to steer away from that autotune kind of sound and have something much more natural sounding, so we spent a lot of time on the vocal and just getting it to where it sounded like she's actually singing it from the heart rather than it being too much production.
 I think we've achieved that."